wp-plugins/role-scoper/readme.txt

 = Post / Page Edit Form: =
 * Feature : Option to default new posts and/or pages to Private visibility
 * Feature : Option to auto-select Private visibility when the Reader role is restricted in Page/Post Edit Form
-* BugFix : Contributors could not upload an image before a category is set, if editing rights are based on category
 * BugFix : On post creation, default category was not applied in some situations when author had save / publish capability for it
 * BugFix : On post creation, first available category was not applied in some situations when author did not select any categories (and does not have save/publish capability for default cat)
 * BugFix : Authors could not edit their own private posts / pages in some configurations
 * BugFix : Non-editors were sometimes unable to save subpages of pages based on their Page Associate role; received a "cannot associate with the Main Page" error message
-* BugFix : Invalid HTML formatting of Page Parent dropdown if no published pages exist
 * BugFix : WP Metagroup Category/General Role assignments were not indicated by color coding in Post/Page Edit Form role metaboxes
 * BugFix : "Attempt has failed" error when submitting post with some certain WP/RS Role Definitions and editing roles restricted in all categories
 * BugFix : Out of memory / timeout error on some servers when non-Administrator views Edit Posts listing